35 Types of Butterflies in Indiana

 The Eastern Comma butterfly is a small, black, white, and orange butterfly.
 It has a comma-shaped marking on its upper wings.
 The larvae feed on nectar, and the adults are often seen visiting flowers.

 The Eastern Comma butterfly is also known as the Eyed Brown Butterfly or the Eyed-Brown Butterfly.
-These butterflies have brown eyespots that resemble those of members of the family Nymphalidae.
+These butterflies have brown eyespots that resemble those of the family Nymphalidae.

-These types of butterflies in Indiana are found in woodlands and gardens throughout North America, Europe, Asia, and Northern Africa.
+These butterflies in Indiana are found in woodlands and gardens throughout North America, Europe, Asia, and Northern Africa.
 Adults can be seen feeding on many different types of flowering plants.

 14. Common Buckeye